releng-tool/releng-tool-docs/content/guides/packages/pkg-type-cmake.md

 LIBFOO_CMAKE_BUILD_TYPE = 'Debug'
 ```

-Packages can be configured with a toolchain using with the define
+Packages can be configured with a toolchain using the define
 [`CMAKE_TOOLCHAIN_FILE`][cmake-toolchain-file] (via
 [`LIBFOO_CONF_DEFS`](pkg-opt-cmake-conf-defs)) or using the command line option
 [`--toolchain`][cmake-opt-toolchain] (via